jpdarela/LuaEnv/README.md

 ## 🧪 Testing

+## Lua build automated test

+We use the tests provided by the lua team to test the lua build.
+The tests are run automatically after the build is completed.
+In general it fails with builds for x86 and with debug builds, but it is a good way to test the build process and the Lua installation.

-The project includes a comprehensive test suite with an enhanced test runner:
+The project includes test suite (incomplete) for internal fucntionality with an test runner (Not related to the lua distribution):

 ```powershell
 # Run all tests (default)